Joint modeling of wind speed and wind direction through a conditional approach: Joint Modeling of Wind Speed and Wind Direction

 \subsection{Estimation Procedure}

 The parameters pertaining to the von Mises mixture distribution, $\mu_j,\, \kappa_j,\, \omega_j$, $j = 1 \ldots N_\Phi$, are estimated using the Expectation Maximization (EM) algorithm \citep{em, banerjee}.
 The number of von Mises components ($N_{\Phi}$) can be determined using the Bayesian information criterion (BIC) (\cite{bic}, Chapter 6).
-Estimating the directional wind speed distribution $[R|\Phi=\phi]$ involves a pair of harmonic regression where the number of the harmonic terms needed to be determined.
+Estimating the directional wind speed distribution $[R|\Phi=\phi]$ involves a pair of harmonic regression where the number of the harmonic terms is needed to be determined.
 Ideally, one could perform a likelihood-based estimation by fitting the directional dependent Weibull distribution to wind speed and direction data $\{r_{i}, \phi_{i}\}_{i=1}^{n}$ with given $K_{\alpha}$ and $K_{\beta}$.
-However, it is our experience that doing so tends to be numerically unstable (see supplementary materials) and may lead to spurious fitted curves.
-The approach we take is a two-step procedure where the data points $\{r_{i}, \phi_{i}\}_{i=1}^{n}$ are divided into $N$ bins in the direction domain, Weibull distribution is fitted to wind speeds within each bin via maximum likelihood (ML) method.
-In the second step a pair of harmonic regression are conducted (one for each Weibull parameter $\alpha(\phi)$ and $\beta(\phi)$, respectively) where the ML estimates across all bins (i.e., $\{\hat{\alpha}_{j}\}_{j=1}^{N}$, $\{\hat{\beta}_{j}\}_{j=1}^{N}$) are treated as the ``responses'', where $N$ is the number of direction bins in the first step.
-Additionally, the estimated standard errors $\{\hat{\text{se}}(\hat{\alpha}_{j})\}_{j=1}^{N}$ and $\{\hat{\text{se}}(\hat{\beta}_{j})\}_{j=1}^{N}$ are incorporated to enable a weighted version of harmonic regression.
+However, it is our experience that doing so tends to be numerically unstable (see supplementary materials Sec.~SM~1) and may lead to spurious fitted curves.
+The approach we take is a two-step procedure where the data points $\{r_{i}, \phi_{i}\}_{i=1}^{n}$ are divided into $N$ bins in the direction domain, a Weibull distribution is fitted to wind speeds within each bin via maximum likelihood (ML) method.
+In the second step a pair of harmonic regression are conducted (equations (5) and (6) in the previous section, respectively) where the ML estimates across all bins (i.e., $\{\hat{\alpha}_{j}\}_{j=1}^{N}$, $\{\hat{\beta}_{j}\}_{j=1}^{N}$) are treated as the ``responses'', where $N$ is the number of direction bins in the first step.
+Additionally, the estimated standard errors $\{\hat{\text{se}}(\hat{\alpha}_{j})\}_{j=1}^{N}$ and $\{\hat{\text{se}}(\hat{\beta}_{j})\}_{j=1}^{N}$ are incorporated to enable a weighted version of harmonic regression to be performed to estimate the parameters in equations (5) and (6).

-The estimation procedure involves several ``tunning'' parameters, namely, $N$, $K_{\alpha}$ and $K_{\beta}$ (number of pairs of trigonometric functions).
+Our estimation procedure involves several ``tunning'' parameters, namely, $N$ (number of bins), $K_{\alpha}$ and $K_{\beta}$ (number of pairs of trigonometric functions).
 We make the following suggestions for determining these values: \begin{itemize}